Keep top-tier technical talent engaged and productive

 - Carve out focus time with notification preferences

-- Minimise interruptions by automating routine tasks with apps and customised workflows
+- Minimize interruptions by automating routine tasks with apps and custom workflows

 Connect company wide